Also known as: Chronic prostatitis - bacterial and Acute prostatitis

-- Burning with urination (dysuria)
+- Burning or pain with urination

-- Pain with bowel movement
+- Pain with bowel movements

 - Enlarged or tender lymph nodes in your groin